 In this day and age having a computer and printer is a necessity.
 These tools enable youth to accomplish so much, from school research to applying for jobs and government assistance.

 Having a safe space to relax and build social skills is the icing on the cake.
 These youth work so hard to get through every day and having a comfortable place to relax with their peers is essential to their overall well-being.

-The Compass Point Drop-In Center is one of various C.O.M.P.A.S.S programs at David & Margaret dedicated to Creating Opportunities and Making Personal Advancements to Self-Sufficiency for youth with a history of foster care.
+The Compass Point Drop-In Center is one of the various COMPASS programs at David & Margaret dedicated to Creating Opportunities and Making Personal Advancements to Self-Sufficiency for youth with a history of foster care.